 The walking track to Heimaklettur – The Home Rock

 Heimaklettur is the biggest rock in the jumbled chain of cliffs wrapped around the harbour of Heimaey, the main island of the Vestmannaeyjar archipelago south of Iceland.
 It looks inacessible, but it is possible to climb all the way to the top.
-In this article I will give you a detailed description of the Heimaklettur hike on Vestmannaeyjar.
+In this article I will give you a detailed description of the Heimaklettur hike on Heimaey.
 The views from the top across the islands are incredible!

 Prettiest harbour entrance in Iceland